-- two lures; or
+- two lures: or

-- one lure and one bait; or
+- one lure and one bait: or

 - two baits; or

 - · three artificial flies.

-You must be within eight metres of your set rod and able to see it at all times.
+You must always be within eight metres of your set rod and able to see it.

 It is illegal to look after another person's rod and line at any time, even if you have a current licence.